Hello and Gidday!

-We are five women from Queensland that have been selected among 92 other women with high professional potential, to participate in the 12-months Homeward Bound leadership programme.
 We are thrilled to join this amazing cohort, including scientific and leadership pioneers, senior scientists, early and mid career researchers, students, policy makers, strategists, professional mentors, expedition leaders, and educators.

 HANA STAROBOVA is a PhD student with special interest in pain and the development of new painkillers from animal venoms such as spiders and scorpions.
 Hana began her research career with a pharmacy degree in Germany and her current work focuses on neuropathic pain.
 Hana is using sophisticated research techniques investigating gene and protein changes in disease models to develop and test new painkillers for the treatment of neuropathic pain.
 Additionally, Hana is passionate about knowledge, science communication, advocacy of students from disadvantage backgrounds and animal welfare.
 By participating in Homeward Bound, she’s hoping to develop skills that allow her to become a leader achieving transformative outcomes with outstanding science, as well as to become a leader effecting policy change.
 She believes in equity and that everybody has the right for education regardless of his or her background.